dojo/docs/dijit/index.rst

 * :ref:`dijit.registry <dijit/registry>` - registry of all widgets on the page

 * :ref:`dijit.typematic <dijit/typematic>` - for normalizing key-repeat across browsers, plus simulation "mouse-repeat"

+* :ref:`dijit.Destroyable <dijit/Destroyable>` - for tracking handles and releasing them when an object is destroyed

 Infrastructure Widgets
 ======================